'Dig Once' Policies

-One way to reduce costs is to install conduit – narrow pipes with no actual fiber optic cable housed within – during local construction projects.
-The county, city or town can install fiber optic conduit with minimal financial investment, while also upgrading or repairing water or sewer pipes, or repairing or building roads and sidewalks, for example.
+One way to reduce costs is to install conduits – narrow pipes with no actual fiber optic cable housed within – during local construction projects.
+The county, city or town can install fiber optic conduits with minimal financial investment while upgrading or repairing water or sewer pipes or repairing or building roads and sidewalks, for example.

-The conduit itself is relatively inexpensive, so that installing conduit for later use can save providers literally hundreds of thousands of dollars in construction costs.
+The conduit itself is relatively inexpensive, so installing conduits for later use can save providers literally hundreds of thousands of dollars in construction costs.

 Otherwise, the broadband provider must usually dig trenches or bore through soil to lay install conduit, an extremely expensive endeavor, especially in western North Carolina, where providers often must bore through granite to install fiber.

-Many providers will only use cables they installed.
-If the local government is not familiar with engineering standards, the local government could contract with a provider to install conduit that can be used by others.
-In addition to installation the local government will need to work out who is responsible for mapping the location of the conduit and maintenance.
-These issues can be worked out in a service level agreement (SLA) or service level management agreement (SMLA).
+Many providers will only use cables they install.
+If the local government is not familiar with engineering standards, the local government could contract with a provider to install conduits that can be used by others.
+In addition to installation, the local government will need to work out who is responsible for mapping the location of the conduit and maintenance.
+These issues can be worked out in a service-level agreement or service-level management agreement.

-This resource is a memo submitted by the Broadband Infrastructure Office proposing a ‘Dig Once’ policy to increase broadband infrastructure access for residents and businesses by lowering capital costs incurred by internet service providers (ISP) by aligning NCDOT road projects with broadband deployment projects..
+This resource is a memo submitted by the Broadband Infrastructure Office proposing a dig once policy to increase broadband infrastructure access for residents and businesses by lowering capital costs incurred by internet service providers by aligning N.C.
+Department of Transportation road projects with broadband deployment projects.